 - Investment Handled by Professionals and Experts ( Fund Managers )

 Professional Fund managers manage the investments pooled by the asset management companies (AMCs) or fund houses.
 These are finance professionals who have a solid understanding of the financial markets, and usually carry an excellent track record of managing investment portfolios.
 Furthermore, fund managers are backed by a team of analysts and experts who pick the best-performing stocks and assets that have the potential to provide excellent returns for investors in the long run.
+Get a clear picture of your investment's performance with our CAGR online calculator.

 - No Lock-in Period